(Updated 1 April, 2026)

 The choice between title case and sentence case is not only about looks; it also affects readability and user experience (UX).

-Studies into sentence case vs title case and readability suggest that using sentence case can be less cognitively demanding, particularly for people with processing differences such as dyslexia or those experiencing stress.
+Studies into sentence case vs title case and readability suggest that using sentence case can be less mentally demanding, particularly for people with processing differences such as dyslexia or those experiencing stress.

 Sentence case in headlines, subheadings and buttons can make content easier to scan.
 This is because it guides the reader’s eye through the content more easily.